ronnapat2552/math_game_archive/README.md

 > A digital vault preserving the history and evolution of the Math Game project.

-This repository is the **official** archive for all versions of **[Math Game](https://sites.google.com/view/tete-page/project/math-game)**, maintained by its original creator.
+This repository is the **official** archive for all versions of **[Math Game](https://sites.google.com/view/tete-page/project/math-game)**, maintained by the [original creator](https://github.com/ronnapat2552).
 Here you can safely download and explore the complete development history of the game.<br>

 ---